Djhyv2/WaxBot/README.md

 > npm i
 > npm run start

+### Running the Bot in Production

+Run the following commands to start the bot such that it will restart once daily, after crashes, and after any system restart.
+> npm i
+> npm run start-prod

 ## Tests

 Run the following commands
 > npm i
 > npm run test

+## Lint

+Run the following commands
+> npm i
+> npm run lint
+Optionally to auto-correct linting
+> npm run lint -- --fix

 # Credit